Monorail cabin, lost footage of Walt among Disney artifacts up for auction

 “Our niche is nostalgia,” Kidney says.
 “We are interested in classic Disney, the Disney of our childhoods.”

-Kevin and Jody have created famous collectibles of various characters and attractions for years, and their work is “widely known to collectors and enthusiasts for their craftsmanship and attention to detail,” Heritage says.
+Dailey and Kidney have created famous collectibles of various characters and attractions for years, and their work is “widely known to collectors and enthusiasts for their craftsmanship and attention to detail,” Heritage says.

 A live auction will take place Saturday, March 25 at Heritage Auctions’ Beverly Hills location at 9478 West Olympic Blvd.
 The online bidding will conclude the following day.